bainjen/jennyBee/src/pages/2020-10-18-errors/index.md

 ---
-path: '/errors'
+path: "/errors"
-date: '2020-10-18'
+date: "2020-10-18"
-title: 'Using Errors to Learn How to Code '
+title: "Using Errors to Learn How to Code "
-author: 'Jennifer Bain'
+author: "Jennifer Bain"
-description: 'New to coding?
+description: "New to coding?
 Me too.
-Let's make peace with errors once and for all.'
+Let's make peace with errors once and for all."
 ---

-# Using Errors to Learn How to Code

-#### New to coding?
-Me too.
-Let's make peace with errors once and for all.

 ## **Picture this:**